The Depot Foundation proudly supports the following artistic and cultural organizations housed in the Historic Union Depot:

 Founded in 1914, the Playhouse is one of the nation’s oldest community theaters and produces a year-round season of dramas, musicals, and children’s productions.

 In May 1977, the Duluth Playhouse moved into a new space at the St. Louis County Heritage and Arts Center, better known as The Depot, at 506 West Michigan Street.
-This beautiful 282-seat theater was designed with continental seating with generous space between the rows and excellent sightlines from every seat.
-The Green Room, dressing rooms, costume and props storerooms, and a substitute rehearsal space are all on the lower level.
-The Playhouse season expanded to seven mainstage shows plus a children’s production.
+This beautiful 282-seat theater was designed with continental seating with generous space between the rows and excellent sight lines from every seat.
+The green room, dressing rooms, costume and props storerooms, and a substitute rehearsal space are all on the lower level.
+Today, this theatre is The Family Theatre, and presents family-friendly fare for younger audiences.
+The Playhouse has also opened up a new space in the basement of The Depot, The Underground Theatre.

 Today the Duluth Playhouse brings the finest in entertainment and theatre arts opportunities to Minnesota’s Northeast Region.
 Featuring local and professional artists, The Playhouse hosts a year-round season of live theatre.
-With the Children’s Theatre Arts program, The Play Ground Theatre, and the new Conservatory for the Performing Arts, there are opportunities for everyone to explore, learn, and perform.
+With the Family Theatre, The Underground Theatre, and the new Conservatory for the Performing Arts, there are opportunities for everyone to explore, learn, and perform.